-Problems from the procedure are rare, but all procedures have some risk.
-Your dentist will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+The doctor

 - Nerve damage